Scott Waites

+two other BDO major titles in 2011; the World Masters and Finder Masters, as well as the WDF World Cup Singles the same year.

+Waites won his only PDC major title at the 2010 Grand Slam of Darts, becoming the only BDO representative to win the event.

 Career

 Waites' first career success came in February 2007 when he won the Dutch Open an event which attracted 2867 entries.
 He also took the Welsh Masters title in March 2007 and earlier reached the final of the 2007 Scottish Open.

 Barry Hearn confirmed on 13 August 2007 via the official PDC website, that Scott Waites was the highest ranked non-qualifier in the BDO that had accepted his invitation to compete in the inaugural Grand Slam of Darts, alongside Dennis Priestley (highest PDC non-qualifier).
 At the tournament he failed to qualify for the knockout stage, losing all three group matches to Michael van Gerwen, Mervyn King and Roland Scholten.

 He made his World Championship debut at the 2008 BDO World Darts Championship and reached the quarter-finals, defeating Mike Veitch and Remco van Eijden before losing to Brian Woods.

 Waites was one of 32 pub qualifiers for the 2008 PDC UK Open, reaching to the last 32 stage, losing to Ronnie Baxter.

 On 12 July 2008 Waites won the 2008 BDO Gold Cup, beating Gary Anderson four sets to two in the final.
 In December 2008, Waites reached his first major BDO final, reaching the Winmau World Masters final.
 He was beaten 7–6 by Martin Adams, but ended the year ranked #1 on the WDF rankings due to his consistent season.

 Through his performances at the World Masters, the World Championship and also the Zuiderduin Masters, Waites became the number one ranked player on the BDO world rankings.
 Waites reached the quarter finals of the 2009 BDO World Championship, losing to Darryl Fitton 5–4 having led 4–2.

-He entered the 2009 Winmau World Masters as the number two seed, but lost in the last 16 stage in a major upset to Lourence Ilagan of the Philippines having had several darts to win the match.
+He entered the 2009 Winmau World Masters as the number two seed, and despite having had several darts to win the match, lost in the last 16 stage in a major upset to Lourence Ilagan of the Philippines.

 Waites reached the final of the 2009 Grand Slam of Darts, a PDC major held at Wolverhampton Civic Centre, where he was beaten 16–2 by PDC world number one Phil Taylor.
 This earned Waites £50,000, which was at the time his biggest success in the game.